hcientist/OnlinePythonTutor/README.md

 For code or security contributions

-- John DeNero - for helping with the official Python 3 port and LOTS of code patches
+- John DeNero - for helping with the official Python 3 port and lots of code patches
 - Chris Horne - https://github.com/lahwran - for security tips
 - Joshua Landau - joshua@landau.ws - for security tips
 - David Wyde - https://davidwyde.com/ - for security tips
-- Peter Wentworth and his students - for working on the original Python 3 fork circa 2011
+- Peter Wentworth and his students - for working on the original Python 3 fork circa 2010/2011
 - Brad Miller - for adding pop-up question dialogs to visualizations, and other bug fixes
-- David Pritchard and Will Gwozdz - for the Java frontend and other frontend enhancements
+- David Pritchard and Will Gwozdz - for the Java visualizer and other frontend enhancements
 - Peter Robinson - for v3/make_visualizations.py
 - Chris Meyers - for custom visualizations such as v3/matrix.py and v3/htmlFrame.py
 - Irene Chen - for holistic visualization mode -- v3/js/holistic.js